Copyright 2013 James Marsh

 swampy like areas.
 It is best fished from a canoe.
 The

-outflow from Echo Lake and Seymour Lake add water to
+outflow from Echo Lake and Seymour Lake add water

+Charlestown.
 There are some rainbow trout and

-The section of the Clyde River above the valley is mostly
+The section of the Clyde River above the valley is

-three pounds or so.
+growing up to three pounds or so.

 The lower Clyde River is the historic spawning grounds